DB

 TL;DR

-• Databox is built for in-house marketing and ops teams that want one screen for all their KPIs — it's not trying to be Tableau, and it shouldn't be
+• Databox is built for in-house marketing and ops teams that want one screen for all their KPIs — it's not a BI tool, it's not an agency platform, and it's better for knowing that

-• 130+ native integrations with one-click OAuth — setup is genuinely fast compared to tools that require manual connector configuration
+• 130+ native integrations with one-click OAuth — setup is genuinely fast; most teams have a working dashboard before lunch on day one

-• Unlimited users on every paid plan — rare in this category, and it means the real cost driver is data source count, not headcount
+• Unlimited users on every paid plan — the real cost driver is data source count, not headcount, which flips the pricing math compared to most competitors

-• AI summaries exist but are gated behind the Growth plan ($399/mo) — Whatagraph includes AI on all plans
+• AI summaries exist but are locked to the Growth plan ($399/mo) — Whatagraph ships AI on every tier with no usage caps

 Quick Facts